Saanity69xd/SaanityBot/README.md

 # SaanityBot
 Dank Commands ↓ (BOT NOT FINISHED YET)

               §ping                  | Reacts with Pong, if the bot is in the channel §pingme                | Pings you 4HEad
-              §commands        | Shows you all the command the bot has §help            | Gives information about the bot §clear/!clear    | Clears the chat with a damn NaM spam
+              §commands              | Shows you all the command the bot has §help                  | Gives information about the bot §clear/!clear          | Clears the chat with a damn NaM spam §bttvsearch (emote)    | Searches for a bttvemote §ffzsearch (emote)     | Searches for a ffzemote